lextoumbourou/notes/notes/reference/videos/the-determinant.md

 What that means is that the transformation causes the orientation to flip.

 In 3d, a determinate tells us how much a volume gets scaled.
-The name for a parrellogram in 3d space is a parallelepiped.
+The name for a parallelogram in 3d space is a parallelepiped.

 $\det(\begin{bmatrix}1.0 && 0.0 && 0.5 \\ 0.5 && 1.0 && 0.0 \\ 1.0 && 0.0 && 1.0\end{bmatrix})$